mlflow/mlflow/examples/restore_model_dependencies/README.md

 ### MLflow restore model dependencies examples

-The example "restore_model_dependencies_example.ipynb" in this directory illustrates how you can use the `mlflow.pyfunc.get_model_dependencies` API to get the dependencies from a model URI, and then install required dependencies to restore the python environment containing the precise versions of dependencies used during model training.
+The example "restore_model_dependencies_example.ipynb" in this directory illustrates how you can use the `mlflow.pyfunc.get_model_dependencies` API to get the dependencies from a model URI and install them, restoring the exact python environment that was used to build the model.

 #### Prerequisites